 Vegetarian, and vegan-friendly if you substitute the ghee for olive oil

 Who else associates beans with farting?
 Am I childish?
 Yeah, I’ve heard that many times!
-But let’s forget about that and focus about some amazing health benefits that come from these beans!
+But let’s forget about that and focus on some amazing health benefits that come from these beans!

 For 100 grams of cooked kidney beans, we get: